jgmenu/jgmenu/docs/manual/jgmenu.1.md

     printf "Terminal,xterm\nWeb Browser,firefox" | jgmenu --simple

+If the user wishes to use a comma in a field, triple quotes can be
+used around the whole field in the format aaa,"""bbb"""

+For example:

+    foo,"""^pipe(find /usr/share/pixmaps -printf '%f,display %p,%p\n')"""

 The following mark-up is supported in the *description* field:

   - ^sep() - define a separator (with or without text)